 This is a university-style course with university standards.
 We will go deep and come out strong.

-During the first three months we will work on remembering who we truly are.
+During the first two months we will work on remembering who we truly are.
 You will be initiated into the depth of The Practice® wisdom and we will spend time experiencing and reflecting.
 This will be a deep dive into personal development, as well as the psychology and inner workings of women today.
 We will look at our limiting beliefs, our inner critics, our deep collective wounds, and what holds us back from living as our whole selves.
 We will learn how to shed our fear and get comfortable being uncomfortable, all with the intention to grow and lead.
 We will remember our gifts so that we can bring them into the light.

 In this final trimester you will have the opportunity to bring your unique gifts out into the light and practice shining in a safe container of women who want to see you thrive.